sundaresanrocks/DEHClient/README.md

 ![](https://portal.ogc.org/files/?artifact_id=92076)
 # DEHClient
-As a core component of DEH, DEHClient functionality is to interfaces with BSE & DEH EnablerHub.
-Enables to gather resource consumption metrics and reports back the data to DEH EnablerHub.
+As a core component of DEH, DEHClient functionality is to interoperate with BSE & DEH to gather resource consumption metrics and reports back the data to DEH EnablerHub.

 ## Table of contents